Our approach to tackling the climate and environmental crisis

 Sustainability (and therefore climate change) underpins all planning decisions taken by the Council.
 Below are a few of the key examples of considerations through the development management process that ensure the impact of a development on the environment is minimal:

-- Location of development in sustainable locations to reduce car usage
+- Create developments with sustainable infrastructure to reduce car usage

 - Developments are connected to and accessible by cycling and pedestrian links